 Maine is renowned for its rugged coastline, lighthouses, and beautiful Acadia National Park.
-Drive up Cadillac Mountain for spectacular view of the fall spectacle.
+Drive up Cadillac Mountain for a spectacular view of the fall spectacle.
 Hike the short trails from the road for visions of fall foliage as it meets the ocean.
 Other areas with no shortage of autumn color include The Rangeley Lakes Scenic Byway and Mount Katahdin.
 Kids will especially enjoy the Penobscot Narrows Observatory at Fort Knox.
-Here you can ride an elevator 440 feet above the river to a glass enclosed observatory offering amazing views of the valley, river, and bridges below.
+Here you can ride an elevator 440 feet above the river to a glass-enclosed observatory offering amazing views of the valley, river, and bridges below.
 A visit to one of Maine’s well-known lighthouses, perhaps Portland Head Light, will leave indelible autumn memories.

 The moose, the iconic beast of the Maine woods, is active during this time of year.
 Experience a safari with Mainely Photos where your family will certainly spot an elusive moose or you’ll get your money back!
-Another option for animal loving families is a visit to the Maine Wildlife Park.
+Another option for animal-loving families is a visit to the Maine Wildlife Park.
 Here you’ll walk among rescued animals and New England wildlife habitats while enjoying the lovely fall scenery.

 Visit Wolfe’s Neck Farm during the autumn season where families will enjoy music, animals, hayrides, seashore exploration, bicycle and canoe rentals, and seasonal garden demonstrations.
-Plus Wolfe’s Neck Farm features a variety of festivals throughout the year including its family friendly Fall Festival.
-Experience hands-on farming at Pineland Farms, a 5000 acre farm featuring story hours, butter making, and cow milking.
+Plus Wolfe’s Neck Farm features a variety of festivals throughout the year including its family-friendly Fall Festival.
+Experience hands-on farming at Pineland Farms, a 5000-acre farm featuring story hours, butter making, and cow milking.
 Discover kid-friendly fun at Pumpkin Land Harvest Hill Farm exploring mazes, enjoying hayrides, making animal track rubbings, springing in bounce houses, and departing with your very own pumpkin.

 Photo by: Flickr/kim_carpenter_nj